Recreation Management and Policy (RMP)

 RMP 820 - Adaptive Sports and Recreation Facilitation

 This course takes a strengths-based approach to examining adaptive sports and recreation, with a focus on best practices and risk management in community-based settings.
 This is an experiential learning course, whereby students will learn how to design, plan, and facilitate a variety of adaptive sports for people with disabilities.
 Students will learn and apply processes for selecting, fitting, and adjusting adaptive sports and recreation equipment for individuals with disabilities.
 A special course fee will apply.

 RMP 840 - Therapeutic Recreation Service Delivery in Community Settings

 This course provides specialized knowledge and skills related to the practice of Recreational Therapy in a community setting.
 The course will encourage students to expand their understanding of philosophical constructs, public policy, and professional standards to reflect practice in community settings including schools, municipal recreation organizations, and community health program.
 Specific facilitation techniques and treatment modalities will be introduced as well as information specific to the therapeutic process as it is observed in these settings.

-RMP 850 - Aging, Advocacy, and Active Learning
+RMP 850 - Advocacy, Aging, and Active Living

 This course explores the impact of advocacy and social action programs for the aging adult.
-Course content is explored through the lens of active living emphasizing how leisure and recreation contribute to optimal experiences in later adulthood.
+We will focus this exploration through the lens of active living with an emphasis on how leisure and recreation contribute to optimal experiences in later adulthood.
 Course content includes facilitating the learners' understanding of later life issues within the broader context of health and well-being at the local, state, and national levels.
 There is an applied action component to this course using a service learning framework (what?
 So What?
 Now What?).
 Students will have the opportunity to become involved with community advocacy/action programs as part of this course.